bxparks/AceTime/README.md

 **Tier 3: May work, but not supported**

-* SAMD21 M0 Mini (48 MHz ARM Cortex-M0+)
+* SAMD21 based boards.
+SAMD21 based boards are now split into 2 groups:
-    * Arduino-branded SAMD21 boards use the ArduinoCore-API, so are explicitly blacklisted.
+    * Those using the new ArduinoCore-API, usually Arduino-branded boards.
+These are explicitly blacklisted.
 See below.
-    * Other 3rd party SAMD21 boards *may* work using the SparkFun SAMD core.
+    * Other 3rd party SAMD21 boards using the previous Arduino API.
-    * However, as of SparkFun SAMD Core v1.8.6 and Arduino IDE 1.8.19, I can no longer upload binaries to these 3rd party boards due to errors.
-    * Therefore, third party SAMD21 boards are now in this new Tier 3 category.
-    * The AceTime library may work on these boards, but I can no longer support them.
+      These *may* work but I have not explicitly tested any of them except for the Seeed Studio XIAO M0.

 **Tier Blacklisted**